 As this award is intended to recognize students who disseminate DAHS research into the larger scientific community, preference is given to DAHS PhD students working with a faculty member with a primary appointment in DAHS (e.g., PT, OS/OT, Audiology, Speech Pathology).

 Preference is given to first-author presenters of research with strong methodology.
-Students may apply for the Student Research Ambassador Award for up to 2 of their conference acceptances in a funding cycle.
-This can be 2 acceptances for research being presented at the same conference or research presented at 2 different conferences.
+Students may apply for the Student Research Ambassador Award for up to two of their conference acceptances in a funding cycle.
+This can be two acceptances for research being presented at the same conference or research presented at two different conferences.
 Students are encouraged to apply for Graduate School travel awards before applying for departmental funds.
 Applications for departmental funds will be considered more competitive if they include proof of a prior application for the Graduate School.
 Students are also encouraged to meet with a librarian for consultation for other funding.
 Priority will be given to students with limited or no additional travel funding and to those who are further along in their programs.
 Applicants will be asked to provide actual or approximate costs related to their conference registration, hotel/lodging, and transportation (air or ground travel).

-To highlight their work in the UNC community, Student Research Ambassador Award recipients will be required to submit/present their research at the UNC School of Medicine’s Annual Student Research Day (annually in November; applications open in September).
+To highlight their work in the UNC-CH community, Student Research Ambassador Award recipients will be required to submit/present their research at the UNC School of Medicine’s Annual Student Research Day (annually in November; applications open in September).